skeeeon/mqtt-mux-router/README.md

 # MQTT Mux Router

-A high-performance MQTT message router that processes messages from subscribed topics, evaluates conditions, and triggers actions based on configurable rules.
-The router is designed for reliability, performance, and easy monitoring in production environments.
+A high-performance MQTT message router that processes messages from multiple brokers, evaluates conditions, and triggers actions based on configurable rules.
+The router supports flexible source and target broker configurations, making it ideal for complex MQTT routing scenarios and multi-broker environments.

 ## Features

+- 🌟 Multi-broker support with role-based routing (source/target/both)
 - 🚀 High-performance message processing with worker pools
 - 🔐 TLS support with client certificates
-- 📝 Dynamic message templating with nested path support
+- 📝 Dynamic message templating with variable substitution
+- 🎯 Complex condition evaluation with AND/OR logic
 - 📋 Configurable logging with multiple outputs
 - 🔄 Automatic reconnection handling with subscription recovery
-- 🎯 Complex condition evaluation with AND/OR logic
-- 📊 Optional Prometheus metrics integration
+- 📊 Comprehensive Prometheus metrics for each broker
 - 💾 Efficient memory usage with object pooling
 - 🔍 Fast rule matching with indexed lookups
 - ⚙️ Comprehensive configuration system
+- 🔀 Flexible broker-to-broker routing

 ## Quick Start